 DR. ALFRED Z. SPECTOR

-PRESENTATION AT BERKELEY, CALTECH, COLUMBIA, CORNELL, HARVARD, JOIM CONFERENCE, MIT, AND RICE
+PRESENTATION AT BERKELEY, CALTECH, COLUMBIA, CORNELL, HARVARD, JOIM CONFERENCE, MIT, RICE, AND UC, IRVINE.

 FALL AND WINTER 2016-2017